 I mean, seriously, I can’t think of a single person who couldn’t use Blue Apron in their lives.
 Whether or not you feel this is something you’d wish to continue every week or every few weeks is up to your personal experience.
 Of course, as a food blogger, I chose to end my subscription after my first delivery because what good is a food blog that only posts meal delivery reviews?!
 But I really did enjoy this experience and I’m glad I can now share it with you guys!

 Oh and by the way, in order to cancel your subscription you have to email Blue Apron, which is kind of weird, but super easy.
 I read some reviews from people complaining about this policy but they seriously responded one second after I emailed them with steps on how to cancel and it was very simple.
 But you have to do it by a certain date before your next meal automatically gets sent out so make sure you pay attention!

 Be sure to check them out!
 They also have a market where you can buy kitchen tools, cookware and bakeware, wine glasses, cookbooks, gifts, etc. I love a good collection of buyable kitchen essentials!

 Have you guys ever tried Blue Apron?
-How about any other meal delivery companies?
-I’ve seen a lot of ads for Hello Fresh, has anyone every tried them out?
+How about any other meal delivery companies such as Home Chef or Try the World?
+I’ve seen a lot of ads for Hello Fresh, has anyone ever tried them out?
 I’d love to hear about your experiences!
 Leave a comment below! 🙂